mjohnsey/michael.johnsey.me/README.md

 ```

 This command will spit out a key + value that you have to store in your S3 bucket in the `.well-known/acme-challenge` folder while running through the updater.

+## Acknowledgments

+The site's theme is jekyll-athena.

+Favicon was generated using [Paul Ferrett's Generator](https://paulferrett.com/fontawesome-favicon).